Nate Warren Nate Warren

 When Ameritrash ruled the table: We busted the spine on the original rulebook flipping back and forth to remember how stuff like grenade bounces work, so the boy reset it in a hard binder.
 He threw in the misspelling for free.

-And as if the designers had read my mind, line of sight and targeting was intimate and slick.
+And as if the designers had read my mind, line of sight and targeting were intimate and slick.
 The game had a Pathfinder system that used tracks of colored circles from room to room.
 Share a color with an enemy?
 You can hit them and vice versa.

 The game offered several modes, from deathmatch to king of the hill to story mode, and on top of that a bunch of back-of-the-book scenarios.
 The rulebook had pictures of minis and characters the base box didn’t even have.
 Who is Irishka Voronin and why can’t I use her R.U.R. cognitive module?
 Because she came with a separate Operation Novgorod set, which introduced the Russians under the rule of the Matriarchy.